manopaul/katacoda-scenarios/intro-to-linux/linux-commands-ctf/finish.md

-In this course, you learned about using the linux commands that you learned to do a CTF exercise successfully.
+In this module, you learned about using the linux commands that you learned to do a CTF exercise successfully.